 Answer:

 The Λnotation in this paper stands for our so-called log-chi-squared distribution.
 It is defined as Λ≈lnχ where χ is a random variable following the chi-squared distribution.
-Given that the PDF of chi-squared distribution is available pdfχ;L=χL−1e−χ22LΓL, the PDF of log-chi-squared distribution can be derived as: pdfΛ;L=eLΛ−eΛ22LΓL.
+Given that the PDF of the chi-squared distribution is available pdfχ;L=χL−1e−χ22LΓL, the PDF of the log-chi-squared distribution can be derived as: pdfΛ;L=eLΛ−eΛ22LΓL.

-It is not the same with Wilk’s distribution.
-Even though they are probably related in the sense that:
+It is not the same as Wilk’s distribution.
+Even though they are related in the sense that:

 If both random variables A&B follow Wishart distribution and can be considered as independent of each other, then